Quantalabs/Quantalabs/README.md

   * A disease simulation inspired by COVID-19 and 3b1b.
 * Sort
   * Several sorting algorithms

+### In Progress
+Working on PyChart (haha, get it, PyChart instead of Pie Chart, haha), a python graphics library like manim or matplotlib.

 ### New Repositories
 * DiffPriv